pimarc/pms50-gns530/readme.md

 - Bug correction on procedures maps display
 - Added NEXRAD in map NAV page menu
 - Added a config file
 - Added weather radar as an option in the config file.
-See note.
+See notes.
 ## V 1.0.17
 - Added initialization screen with software version
 - Bug correction: freeze or CTDs when using a POI into the flight plan